 Euler course and admission exam (see Nota Bene)

-Twice a semester, an EPFL Commission examines the arrangement requests and sends its decisions to students about fifteen days after the submission deadline.
+Twice or three times a semester, an EPFL Commission examines the arrangement requests and sends its decisions to students about fifteen days after the submission deadline.

 Students needs to confirm they accept the arrangement decided by the Commission.

 Once confirmed, the arrangement: